 Consider a Trip to Southern Malawi

 If you have an inquisitive mind and adventurous spirit we invite you to join Warm Heart International for our fourth Pilgrimage to Malawi in Southern Africa.
-Join us June 12-29 at the invitation of the Diocese of Southern Malawi.Pilgrimage delegates live in Blantyre with host families who are members of the Diocese of Southern Malawi.
+Join us the summer of 2018 (dates to be determined at the invitation of the Diocese of Southern Malawi.Pilgrimage delegates live in Blantyre with host families who are members

 All Saints in Thyolo Parish feed little ones each morning with a large ration of hot creamy porridge.

 AUSTIN, TEXAS (11/21/12) by The Rev. Judith Jones

 The orphaned children of Southern Malawi grow more numerous each day.
 Their parents are the victims of Malaria, Dysentery, HIV/AIDS, and other diseases that have decimated quite a few communities in this area of Africa.
 WHI has stepped in to help in feeding these children at least one daily meal full of protein and carbohydrates to sustain and enrich their health.

 Warm Heart does this by funding feeding programs at several churches in remote villages.
 The Malama Feeding Centre is one such effort.
 At All Saints in Thyolo Parish (pronounced Tcholo), over 150 elderly (who have taken over responsibility of the orphans) bring the little ones each morning to receive a large ration of porridge, a hot, creamy concoction made of corn meal, milk, protein powder and sugar which is prepared by members of the parish.
 View the rest of the story.